YACS-RCOS/yacs/README.md

 Our iOS app repository can be found at https://github.com/JGrippo/YACSiOS

 YACS provides a public JSON API.
 Documentation can be found on the [wiki page](https://github.com/YACS-RCOS/yacs/wiki/API).

+# Contributing

+We encourage you to [create issues](https://github.com/YACS-RCOS/yacs/issues/new) and contribute to YACS!
+To contribute [fork the repo](https://github.com/YACS-RCOS/yacs/fork), comment on an issue, and submit a pull request to the [staging](https://github.com/YACS-RCOS/yacs/tree/staging) branch.
+Please make sure the build is passing before submitting a PR.